 - Electric Fireplace Insert – Fireplace inserts are placed into the firebox of a traditional, open-hearth fireplace in order to turn it into a fireplace that is completely electric instead of one that burns wood as its fuel source.
 This allows you to have a fireplace that is electric without letting your existing fireplace go to waste.

 - Freestanding Fireplace Heater – These are portable heaters with a fireplace aesthetic.
 Because these try and do too much within such a small device, they tend to look tacky and perform terribly as a heater.
 These should be avoided if you want a quality fireplace.

-- Electric Fireplace Stove – While these look very strange in many modern homes, these are if you want a fireplace that is electric but looks like a wood stove that you might find in cabins and rural homes.
+- Electric Fireplace Stoves – While these look very strange in many modern homes, these are if you want a fireplace that is electric but looks like a wood stove that you might find in cabins and rural homes.

 What Are Some of The Main Problems Involving Wood and Gas Fireplaces?